Spreading-splashing transition of nanofluid droplets on a smooth flat surface: Results and discussion

-are also shown in this figure.
-These correlations are in good agreement with our experimental data although the relation proposed by Palacios et al.~seems to fit the data better, especially in the low $\Re$ region.
-However, since the difference between both correlations in terms of $R^2$ is not larger than 0.05, and the relation proposed by Almohammadi and Amirfazli provides a more recognizable relationship between various forces without loss of accuracy, the exponents of Eqn.~\ref{eq:Amirfazli} will be used in the subsequent discussion.
+are also drawn in this figure, which are in good agreement with our experimental data.
+Since the relation in Eqn.~\ref{eq:Amirfazli} provides a more memorable relationship, its exponents will be used in the subsequent discussion.
+In fact, the difference between the goodness of fit of both correlations is not larger than 0.05 in terms of $R^2$.

-The data for the nanoparticle laden samples for $\phi= 0.01$ wt\%, 0.1 wt\%, and 1 wt\% are shown in Fig.~\ref{fig:experiment}b, Fig.~\ref{fig:experiment}c, and Fig.~\ref{fig:experiment}d, respectively.
-The addition of nanoparticles seems to modify the critical Weber number at all $\Re$ numbers.
-This difference is more pronounced at low $\Re$ where the splashing occurs at lower $\We_\textup{crit}$.
+The data for nanofluids for $\phi=$0.01~wt\%, 0.1~wt\%, and 1~wt\% are shown in Fig.~\ref{fig:experiment}b~to~\ref{fig:experiment}d, respectively.
+The addition of nanoparticles seems to alter $\We_\mathrm{crit.}$ at all $\Re$ numbers.
+However, this shift is more pronounced at low $\Re$ where we observe an earlier inception of splashing for the nanofluids, i.e., the splashing occurs at much lower $\We_\mathrm{crit.}$ for the nanofluids compared to their base liquid.